It’s a simple question, so here’s a simple answer.

 As it stands today, there are more than 20 different varieties of chronic lung disease, affecting millions of individuals across the world.
 As one of the most common medical conditions in the world, the disease is primarily caused from smoking, infections of the lungs and genetic make-up.
 The lungs are among some of the most important organs within your body, and because of that, the effects of chronic lung disease on your ongoing health and quality of life can be downright devastating.
 Lowering your energy levels, affecting your ability to breathe, reducing your mobility and ultimately shortening your lifespan, chronic lung disease—particularly chronic obstructive pulmonary disease (COPD) is now the third leading cause of death in the United States.

-With your health in mind, the Lung Institute is here to break down Respiratory Diseases: What Are Chronic Lung Diseases?
+With your health in mind, the Lung Health Institute is here to break down Respiratory Diseases: What Are Chronic Lung Diseases?

 So, What Are Chronic Lung Diseases?